tonioni/WinUAE/cputest/readme.txt

 Change log:

+17.05.2020

+- Rewritten disassembler to use indirect and validated opword reads, now it is safe to use when testing bus errors.

 09.05.2020

 - dat format changed, now it is possible to continue running test if previous test reported error.